crystal-lang/rfcs/text/0004-heap-escape-analysis.md

 - It is assigned to an instance variable;
 - It is returned, unless it was an argument of this method;
 - A pointer to the variable is taken (`pointerof`) —unless the pointer itself isn't captured?;
+  - Edge case: inner pointer to the variable (e.g. non Reference instance variable);
 - It is passed to an FFI method (e.g. LibC).

+In case of doubt, the variable must be considered captured.

+## Finalization

+A class object may have a finalizer.
+When a variable is allocated on the stack, instead of the GC HEAP, its finalizer must be called before the method returns.
+If an exception is raised and the variable has been initialized, its finalizer must still be called.

 # Reference-level explanation

 The implementation details are left to actual implementors.

+As a guideline, the transitive property could be implemented as storing a graph of instantiations' arguments instead of a simple flag.
+This makes parallel and incremental compilation possible as each method's escape analysis can be calculated independently during typing and then only an extremely short pass to traverse the trees at the end produces the final result.

 # Drawbacks